GospelSounders/adventhymnals/content/02.christ-in-song/02.001-100/02.011-020/01.Only-Two-Ways/docs.md

 ---
+title: |
-title: 11.
-Only Two Ways
+    011. Only Two Ways - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 011.
+Only Two Ways.
+There are two ways for trav'lers, only two ways: One's a hill pathway of battle and praise; The other leads downward; tho flow'ry it seem Its joy is a phantom, its love is a dream Its love is a dream, 'tis only a dream.
+    keywords:  |
-    keywords: Christ in Song, Only Two Ways, There are two ways for trav&#039;lers, only two ways,
+        Christ in Song, adventhymnals, advent hymnals, Only Two Ways, There are two ways for trav'lers, only two ways.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
-## 11. ONLY TWO WAYS
+## 011. ONLY TWO WAYS
+####  Christ in Song,

 ```txt
 1.